Nitrokey/odoo-sale-workflow/stock_picking_on_hold/README.rst

 Configuration
 =============

 #.
-Go to Invoicing > Payment Methods > Select your payment method > Enable "Hold Picking Untill Payment"
+Go to Invoicing > Payment Methods > Select your payment method > Enable "Hold Picking Until Payment"

 Usage
 =====

 To use functionality of module,

-1) You need to generate "Sale Order" using "Payment Method: Enabled Hold Picking Untill Payment"
+1) You need to generate "Sale Order" using "Payment Method: Enabled Hold Picking Until Payment"
-2) Picking can not "confirm" untill the payment is "confirmed" of that Sale Order
+2) Picking can not "confirm" until the payment is "confirmed" of that Sale Order

 Bug Tracker
 ===========